Hybrid Child

-Hybrid Child is a one-shot Japanese manga written and illustrated by Shungiku Nakamura; the creator of Junjou Romantica.
+Hybrid Child is a one-shot Japanese manga written and illustrated by Shungiku Nakamura; the creator of Junjou Romantica and Sekaichi Hatsukoi.
 It is licensed in North America by Digital Manga Publishing, which released the manga through its imprint, June, on August 16, 2006.
 A drama CD was released by Marine Entertainment in 2005.
 An OVA adaptation of the manga was announced as being in development in 2011, and the first of four OVAs released in 2014.

 Premise

-The Hybrid Child is an amazing android that can grow if it is lavished with enough love and care from its owner.
+The Hybrid Child is an android that can grow if it is lavished with enough love and care from its owner.
 Neither fully machine nor fully human, the various Hybrid Child models develop strong emotional bonds with their owners.
-This volume contains several short stories of love, sacrifice, and drama: Young Kotaro learns the importance of responsibility when his Hybrid Child's lifespan runs out.
+This volume contains several short stories: Young Kotaro learns the importance of responsibility when his Hybrid Child's lifespan runs out.
 The tragic swordsman Seya learns to love again with the help of his Hybrid child, Yuzu.
-The final tale tells the story of Kuroda, the creator of the Hybrid Child designs, and how his lost love inspired their creation.
+The final story tells of Kuroda, the creator of the Hybrid Child designs, and how his lost love inspired their creation.